 To better get to grips with Smyrna’s two centuries of history a great place to start is Smyrna History Museum.

-Located inside a reconstructed historic train depot from 1910, this guardian of Smyrna’s history protects thousands of objects and documents, from early artefacts to photographs.
+Located inside a reconstructed historic train depot from 1910, this guardian of Smyrna’s history protects thousands of objects and documents, from early artifacts to photographs.

 Exhibits begin when the Smyrna area was the ancestral home of the northern Georgia’s native American peoples, and continues through the Civil War period to the present day.